weblyzard/weblyzard_api/doc/weblyzard_api.data_format.pos-tags.rst

-pos tags
+POS tags
 ========
-This file contains the used pos-tagsets for english, french and german.
+This file contains the used part-of-speech (POS)-tagsets for English, French and German.
 All used tags can also be found in `usedPosTags.csv <https://github.com/weblyzard/weblyzard_api/tree/master/doc/usedPosTags.csv>`_ .

 English
 -------